 Anti-corruption

 Tele2 employees and members of the Board of Directors may not offer, ask, give or accept, directly or indirectly, any undue advantage for personal gain to or from any third party, unless it can be constituted as being within the boundaries of accepted business practices such as representation and reasonable hospitality given in the ordinary course of business.
-Business Partners are expected to adhere to the same standards in relation to the work they do for Tele2.
+Business Partners shall adhere to the same standards in relation to the work they do for Tele2.

 In most countries, gifts or benefits to government employees or public officials are considered a violation of law.
 Business Partners must not offer money or any gift, at their own initiative or on behalf of Tele2, to an official or employee of a governmental entity, except for symbolic gifts of insignificant monetary value, provided this is allowed by law.